How I found out the best banquet halls near me

 Finding the best banquet halls near me wasn’t as easy as it sounds to be.
 Right from fixing the wedding…Read More

-Weddings are special and Indian weddings are just a step better.
-Every religion has its own set of rituals for every occasion.
+Weddings are special and Indian Bengali Weddings are just a step better.
+Every community has its own set of rituals for every occasion.
 This diversity is what makes our country the best blend of tradition and culture.

-Weddings of every region and community differ, yet their rituals and traditions remain common.
+Weddings in every region and community differ, yet their rituals and traditions remain common.
 Bengali weddings are an elaborate blend of customs and rituals which serve as a treat to our eyes.

 Though Bengali weddings are not luxurious they do demand precision in performing the rituals.
-Here we have done a detailed analysis of all the picturesque rituals and traditions of the Bengali wedding.
+Here we have done a detailed analysis of all the picturesque rituals and traditions of the Bengali weddings.

-Bengali wedding rituals begin a few months prior to the actual wedding date.
+Bengali weddings rituals begin a few months prior to the actual wedding date.
 Some rituals might have become obsolete today, yet, a few are rigorously followed.